 VPN connections enable access to far-away sites.
-However, using L2TP over IPSec, you can grant even grant mobile access to your sites, using standardized built-in clients on phones as well as on windows-built in clients.
-This video will guide you on what to do in order to grant smooth connection to your remote site and your windows built-in client!
+However, using L2TP over IPSec, you can grant even mobile access to your sites, using standardized built-in clients on phones as well as on windows-built in clients.
+This Step-by-Step guide (including video) will show you what to do in order to grant smooth connection to your remote site and your windows built-in client!

 This article explains how to setup L2TP VPN to your USG using the setup wizard and a Windows 10 client.